EmilieNilsson1/mlops_project/reports/README.md

 > Answer:

 We run continuos integration on ubuntu latest, MacOS latest and windows latest, python 3.11 and 3.12, torch versions 2.5.1, 2.41.1, 2.3.1 and all of our unittesting.
+We also made a configuation file that sets up a CI procces which is triggered by changes in our datafile.
+This trigger executes the train scrips and makes sure the model is always up to data with the newest data.

 An example of a triggered workflow can be seen here: https://github.com/EmilieNilsson1/mlops_project/actions/workflows/tests.yaml